 - Expiration date of the chemical(s), if applicable.

 - Refer to SDS in ChemWatch: Find more information about any chemical by searching their SDSs in the ChemWatch database, including possible health effects and proper disposal methods.

 It is critical to dispose of chemical waste properly so as not to cause harm to yourself and the environment.
 Please follow these steps:

-- Collect chemical waste in appropriate leak-proof waste container.
+- Collect chemical waste in appropriate leak-proof waste containers.
 EHS does not supply containers but they can be purchased at various companies, such as Uline, Acklands-Grainger, VWR and Fisher Scientific.
 Remember not to put incompatible chemicals in the same container, opting instead to use a second container.
 Keep the container closed at all times to minimize exposure.